Schepp/schepp.dev/posts/ad-integration-in-2020.md

 ## Closing Notes

-Working with ads is messy and also a bit delicate, because of course you don't wanna break stuff in a way that cuts off revenue (e.g. break an advertiser's measurement tools).
+Working with ads is messy and also a bit delicate, because you don't wanna break stuff in a way that cuts off revenue (e.g. break an advertiser's measurement tools).
 One thing on our list is to take on common scripts like Google's `osd.js` or Meetrics' `mtrcs.js` monitoring tool, as both tend to burn most of our CPU cycles.

 ![Chrome Devtools Call Tree showing that osd.js and mtrcs.js take up most time](/img/osd-and-meetrics-javascript.png)

 We think we'd like to probe them to see where exactly they waste processing time.
-Our hopes are that force-debouncing scroll events and mapping layout trashing reads to less expensive, maybe even async methods in the background will manage to reduce the pressure on our site.
+We hope that force-debouncing scroll events and mapping layout trashing reads to less expensive, maybe even async methods in the background will manage to reduce the pressure on our site.

 What we would wish for even more is for companies like Google and Meetrics to put out their code on Github and to allow people to send them pull-requests that improve it.
 But this will never happen.